noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 29/5/2023 2 AM.
 Marquees Durand let me wake up at 2AM obviously sleep deprivation, obviously torture.
 Stop this shit of human trade network that she rents for money to middle class drug sellers in Catalunya and use also to persecute victim of human trade for silent military illegal development.

-- 29/5/2023 22:56 as usual in the human trade network people that have gain money for my silent exploitation for illegal military develop sold to tyranny like Iran by Durand family, people as T. family and others shit from Albaro as him cousin, stalk without stop a minute.
+- 29/5/2023 22:56 as usual in the human trade network people that have gain money for my silent exploitation for illegal military develop sold to tyranny like Iran by Francesa family, people as T. family and others shit from Albaro as him cousin, stalk without stop a minute.
 They apply electromagnetic filed above my penis reducing his dimensions and let him welding.
-Next they start with Francesca, Aurora B. engineer of human trade programs, Elena the cousin of Nicola T. and others that was in my classroom when I was an adolescent speaking about the woman that I was in love to when they stole my business and obbly her with Mafia and threats of sexual violence the let her go away from our house: "you will let see Saray but you had prefer cocaine to her".
+Next they start with Francesca, Aurora B. engineer of human trade programs, Elena the cousin of N. T. and others that was in my classroom when I was an adolescent speaking about the woman that I was in love to when they stole my business and obbly her with Mafia and threats of sexual violence the let her go away from our house: "you will let see S. but you had prefer cocaine to her".
 Stupid stalkers, mafia, and other shitnetss go to jail: Thank you.
 You're guilty of human trade.

 - 3/6/2023 23:21 Yesterday night Francesca had let my nose bloody enormously.
 This stupid, this shit of torturer have got to be jailed for life.